yuanshunning/pickit-docs/docs/robot-integrations/universal-robots/urcap/universal_robots_urcap_example_picking_program.rst

 |image9|

-Monitoring Pick-it from Polyscope
+Monitoring Pickit from Polyscope
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Pick-it URCap plugin exposes the view of the Pick-it camera highlighted with the region of interest and detected object markers (the same as the 2D view in the Pick-it web interface).
-This is very convenient, as it allows to perform basic Pick-it monitoring without having to connect a separate computer to the Pick-it processor for opening the web interface.
+The Pickit URCap plugin exposes the view of the Pickit camera highlighted with the region of interest and detected object markers (the same as the 2D view in the Pickit web interface).
+This is very convenient, as it allows to perform basic Pickit monitoring without having to connect a separate computer to the Pickit processor for opening the web interface.

-To access the camera view, select any Pick-it URCap command on the robot program, and navigate to the **``Command``** tab on the right hand panel.
+To access the camera view, select any Pickit URCap command on the robot program, and navigate to the **``Command``** tab on the right hand panel.

 |image10|

-Note that below the camera image there is an indicator of the connectivity with the Pick-it system that is constantly updated.
-This is the appearance of the indicator when Pick-it is connected and disconnected, respectively:
+Note that below the camera image there is an indicator of the connectivity with the Pickit system that is constantly updated.
+This is the appearance of the indicator when Pickit is connected and disconnected, respectively:

 |image11|